-While each person’s legal situation is different, there are times when you really should hire our firm.
-Below are some of the reasons that clients often have for hiring our law firm:
+While each person’s legal situation is different, the following are some of the reasons that clients often have hired our law firm:

 - Filing court documents.
 Attorneys understand how to properly file court documents and handle other legal procedures.
 If you’re not an attorney, you may struggle with the deadlines and protocol for properly filling out and filing certain legal documents.
 One late or incorrect filing could derail your case, delay a given legal procedure or worse – have the case thrown out altogether (and not in your favor).

 - Settling your case.
 A good lawyer can strike up a good settlement offer or agreement, if necessary.
-An experienced lawyer probably has seen cases similar to yours or at least knows enough to make a calculated guess about how it might be resolved.
+An experienced lawyer has probably has seen cases similar to yours or at least knows enough to make a calculated guess about how it might be resolved.
 Sometimes a settlement is the best choice, while other times it makes more sense to see your case through to trial.
 An attorney also can help negotiate a fair settlement with the opposing party.

 - The other party has legal representation.
 Non-attorneys are generally at a disadvantage when squaring off against opposing counsel or doing business with another party that has legal counsel.
 As explained above, the law is complicated and an attorney representing your adversary (or even a non-adversarial party entering into a legal agreement with you) will take advantage of this inequity.